-REGI23.
-SCARS AND BRANDS.
-All scars, brands and tattoos on a horse should be shown on its registration certificate.
+REG123.
+SCARS, MICROCHIPS AND BRANDS.
+All scars, microchips, brands and tattoos on a horse should be shown on its registration certificate.

-REG123.1 Brands, scars or identifying tattoos not appearing on the certificate will be added by AQHA free of charge if the record owner submits the registration certificate, a diagram showing the shape and location of the scar or brands, and the date of injury or branding, if known; or the location and exact description.
+REG123.1 Brands, microchips, scars or identifying tattoos not appearing on the certificate will be added by AQHA free of charge if the record owner submits the registration certificate.